petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets.md

 ## Using Facets

-Click one or more facet terms to efficiently filter through the search results.
+Click one or more facet terms to filter through the search results efficiently.
 For example, if you search for documents related to Apollo, you can check a term in the Type facet.

 ![Apollo search results filtered by type.](./search-facets/images/02.png)

-To specifically look for documents related to Apollo 11, you might also check the term in the folder facet.
+To look specifically for documents related to Apollo 11, you might also check the term in the folder facet.

 ![Apollo search results filtered by folder.](./search-facets/images/03.png)